International-Data-Spaces-Association/ids-specification/model/model.md

 Note that all relationships are multiplicities unless specified.

-- A `Dataspace Authority` manges one or more `Dataspaces`.
-This will include participant registration and may entail mandating business and/or requirements.
+- A `Dataspace Authority` manages one or more `Dataspaces`.
+This will include participant registration and may entails mandating business and/or requirements.
 For example, a
   Dataspace Authority may require participants to obtain some form of business certification.
-A Dataspace authority may also impose technical requirements such as support for the technical enforcements of specific usage policies.
+A Dataspace authority may also impose technical requirements such as support for the technical enforcement of specific usage policies.
 - A `Participant` is a member of one or more `Dataspaces`.
 A participant registers `Participant Agents` that perform tasks on its behalf.
 - A `Participant Agent` performs tasks such as publishing a catalog or engaging in an asset transfer.
 In order to accomplish these tasks, a participant agent may use a _**verifiable presentation**_ generated from a _**credential**_ obtained from a third-party issuer.
 A participant agent may also use an _**ID token**_ issued by a